AdrianoR85/Stock-Manager-in-Flask/README.md

 -----------------------------------------------
 ## About SQLAlchemy and Models

-**SQLAlchemy** is a popular Python library for working with databases.
-It provides tools to interact with relational databases (like MySQL, PostgreSQL, SQLite) in an efficient and Pythonic way.
+**SQLAlchemy** is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.

 **Models** are Python classes that represent database tables.
 They define the structure of your data and allow you to interact with the database in an object-oriented way.